-A survey undertaken by the Council in 2003 indicated that 51% of local residents considered speeding traffic to be a problem in their area.
+A survey undertaken in 2003 indicated that 51% of local residents considered speeding traffic to be a problem in their area.

-In the light of this, Gateshead Council believes that any responsible community must recognise the benefits of reducing traffic speeds, and take the issue of speeding traffic seriously.
-However, in so doing it also appreciates the importance of maintaining effective access on important through routes, especially to meet the needs of the emergency services and the local economy.
+In the light of this, we believe that any responsible community must recognise the benefits of reducing traffic speeds, and take the issue of speeding traffic seriously.
+However, in so doing we also appreciate the importance of maintaining effective access on important through routes, especially to meet the needs of the emergency services and the local economy.

-The Speed Management Plan has been produced in order to set out how the Council intend to develop and implement their approach towards speed management in Gateshead
+The Speed Management Plan has been produced in order to set out how we intend to develop and implement their approach towards speed management in Gateshead